 - Code Reuse – no need to write things multiple times, and if you find an error, you only have to fix it in one place.

-- Better Testing – You can test one section of code at a time reducing testing time, and making it faster to find and fix errors.
+- Better Testing – You can test one section of code at a time, reducing testing time, and making it faster to find and fix errors.
 This goes back to my suggestion of write a little code, test a little code.
-In this case, a function is a small defined section that is easy to test.
+Here, a function is a small defined section that is easy to test.

 - Faster Development – especially when working on teams, and different functions can be assigned to different developers.